svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Resetting the looper mux](./resources/resetting-looper-mux.jpg)

 That will reset each individual looper.
-Also it will set all non-looper-specific parameters back to the initial state.
+Also, it will set all non-looper-specific parameters back to the initial state.

 The "Clear all" button in the view will blink, and the "Play" mode will be turned off: